unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-1/lesson-2_creating-smart-contract-with-solidity.md

 🦒 Liquidity Provision

-A market with a low amount of tokens in the pool (i.e., large price fluctuations during trades) is said to have low liquidity.
+A market with a low amount of tokens in the pool（i.e., large price fluctuations during trades）is said to have low liquidity.
-Conversely, when there’s a large amount of tokens (i.e., smaller price fluctuations), the market is said to have high liquidity.
+Conversely, when there’s a large amount of tokens（i.e., smaller price fluctuations）, the market is said to have high liquidity.

 Many AMMs include a mechanism where token holders can deposit their tokens into the pool to improve liquidity—this is called liquidity provision.

 For example, if there’s a USDC and JOE pool, people who own USDC and JOE tokens can deposit both into the pool.
-(Depending on the DEX, you may or may not be required to provide both tokens.)
+（Depending on the DEX, you may or may not be required to provide both tokens.）

 Liquidity providers are often rewarded.
 In this project, we will implement rewards by collecting a fee during swaps and distributing it to liquidity providers.